shubham-Adhya/tacnique-Assignment/README.md

 # tacnique-Assignment

 Welcome to the Task Management API Assignment Documentation!
-This Assignment is built using Node.js and Express.
+This Assignment is built using `Node.js, Express, MongoDB`
 This Documentation provides an overview of the API routes available in the application

 **All the task routes are rate limited**